-There is a need to recognise and support existing initiatives aimed at capacity building through international organisation and collaboration between developing countries (e.g., UN Transfer Pricing Issues in Extractive Industries; the Platform for Collaboration on Tax between UN, OECD, World Bank and IMF; OECD programmes through which businesses undertake to help tax authorities understand their business models).
+There is a need to recognise and support existing initiatives aimed at capacity building through international organisations and collaboration between developing countries (e.g., UN Transfer Pricing Issues in Extractive Industries; the Platform for Collaboration on Tax between UN, OECD, World Bank and IMF; OECD programmes through which businesses undertake to help tax authorities understand their business models).

 The SDGs present an important roadmap which could guide policy at domestic, regional and international level, to redirect public and private investment flows to eradicate poverty and promote a more sustainable world for all.
 As a driver of economic growth and employment and an important source of investment, business has an integral role to play.